Schrodinger1926/cats-map/README.md

 ### LOCAL DEVELOPMENT ENVIORNMENT

-Ensure you are on Python 2.7.10
+Ensure you are on Python 2.7.10 (Not sure about other 2.xx versions, give it a try)

 #### setup virtual env
 ```
 $ virtualenv dev
 $ source dev/bin/activate
 ```

 #### clone project